1919 Kingston upon Hull Central by-election

-The 1919 Kingston upon Hull Central by-election was a parliamentary by-election held for the House of Commons constituency of Kingston upon Hull Central on 29 March 1919.
+The 1919 Kingston upon Hull Central by-election was a parliamentary by-election held for the British House of Commons constituency of Kingston upon Hull Central on 29 March 1919.
 The by-election was the fifth to be held during the 1918-1922 parliament.

 Vacancy

 The seat had become vacant when the Coalition Conservative Member of Parliament (MP) Sir Mark Sykes died on 16 February 1919 aged 39, a victim of the Spanish flu pandemic.
 He had held the seat since winning the 1911 Kingston upon Hull Central by-election on 5 July 1911.

 Electoral history

 The result at the last general election in 1918 was;